Corona-proof concert visit

 Can I purchase a ticket in the Muziekgebouw?

-The box office in the building is closed.
-You can purchase your tickets online or by phone.
+As the Box Office desk in the building is closed, you can currently only order tickets online or by phone.

 Where can I put my jacket and handbag?